aklivity/zilla/README.md

 Follow the [docs][zilla-get-started] that show you how to modify your `zilla.json` to connect it to your Kafka and expose select topics over REST and SSE endpoints.

+#### Tutorial: Build and secure a CQRS Todo app with Zilla and Kafka Streams
+A [step-by-step guide][zilla-todo-tutorial] that shows how to build a CQRS Todo App with Zilla and Kafka streams, and achieve the following:
+- Provide a list of Todo tasks that is shared by all clients
+- Support optimistic locking with conflict detection when attempting to update a Todo task
+- Deliver updates in near real-time when a Todo task is created, modified, or deleted
+- Demonstrate a user interface driving the Tasks API
+- Support scaling Todo task reads and writes

 ### Zilla Examples
 You can also quickly test out Zilla buy running preconfigured Zilla configurations for various protocols.